Paul W. Draper: Career

-Draper has also performed as an emcee, working with dignitaries such as Dieter F. Uchtdorf, of the Presidency of The Church of Jesus Christ of Latter-Day Saints.
+Draper has also performed as an emcee.

-He regularly appears at Comic Con events and acts as moderator in celebrity panel interviews.
+He has appeared at Comic Con as a moderator in a celebrity panel interview.

-In addition to performing, Draper also works as a consultant and guest lecturer for businesses, using his anthropology studies to talk about change management and leadership issues in the private sector.
-He also uses his performance to build self-esteem and agency in children.
-He frequently consults for medical companies, coaching employees on various communication methods.
+In addition to performing, Draper also works as a consultant and guest lecturer for businesses.

 He has designed special effects for theater and acted as a religious advisor for theater companies, drawing on his Jewish faith background.
 Paul Draper was also featured in an article by Makezine on his historical knowledge of Houdini's Legacy and Magicians in the Maker community.

 He was profiled in a six-page cover story in the August 2021 edition of The Magic Circular Magazine in London, England, the publication of The Magic Circle.
 He was previously profiled in a six-page cover story in the March 2017 edition of M-U-M Magazine, the publication of the Society of American Magicians.

 He is a member of the senior faculty of the McBride Magic & Mystery School.

 Draper sits on the board of directors for the Inclusion Center for Community and Justice.

-During the 2020 COVID-19 pandemic Draper began offering live magic shows over streaming platforms.
-He has been described as a pioneer in this field, also offering two educational lectures to assist other performers.
-Draper's online presentations include corporate speaking as well as family entertainment and school shows, and he regularly has thousands of viewers participating in his online streamed performances.
-Before the pandemic he was regularly performing at Disneyland.
+During the 2020 COVID-19 pandemic Draper began offering live magic shows over streaming platforms, and presented educational lectures to assist other performers.

-In February of 2022 it was announced that Draper had accepted a faculty position as an adjunct professor and distinguished lecturer at Soka University of America.
+He has been an Adjunct Instructor at Soka University of America for the following classes : Learning Cluster: The Art of Magic, Core 1: Enduring Questions of Humanity and Modes of Inquiry: Questioning and Exploring Truth.